 He is board certified in physical medicine and rehabilitation and pain medicine by the American Board of Pain Medicine and subspecialty boarded by the American Board of Anesthesia.

-Dr. Stanos presently serves on the Board of Directors and is President-Elect of the American Academy of Pain Medicine.
+Dr. Stanos presently serves on the Board of Directors and is Immediate Past President of the American Academy of Pain Medicine.
 As a Board Member of the AAPM, he also chairs the Pain Ethics Committee.
 He is active with the American Academy of Physical Medicine and Rehabilitation, and has served as the co-chair of education for the Pain and Neuromuscular Council and as a panel member on the academy’s Opioid Risk Evaluation Mitigation Strategies (REMS) task force.
 He has also served on a number of committees for the American Pain Society and as a board member for the Midwest Pain Society.